Realm-Labs/Evadion/README.md

 - [@vplaza](https://vplaza.org/) • Making our majory of the home page
 - [@glanticnetwork](https://galacticnetwork.org/) • Providing us a server

+> [!IMPORTANT]
+> If you fork this repo please consider giving us a star.
+Thank you!

 ## 🔗 Links

 - [Evadion](https://evadion.github.io)